pagkly/Zed/Investopedia3/How Chief Executive Officers (CEOs) Work.md

 ### C-Level Confusion

 When it comes to executive-level positions within an organization, assigned titles and the functions associated with each can become muddled quickly.
-For small organizations or those that are still in the [startup](https://www.investopedia.com/terms/s/startup.asp) or growth phases, for example, the CEO may also be serving as the CFO and the chief operating officer (COO), and so on.
+For small organizations or those that are still in the [[startup]](https://www.investopedia.com/terms/s/startup.asp) or growth phases, for example, the CEO may also be serving as the CFO and the chief operating officer (COO), and so on.
 This can lead to a lack of clarity, not to mention an overworked executive.
 Assigning multiple titles to a single executive-level individual can wreak havoc on a business's continuity and ultimately may affect its long-term profitability negatively.

 ### The Difference Between CEO and COB

-The CEO directs the operational aspects of a company; the board of directors oversees the company as a whole, while the leader of the board is called the [chairman of the board (COB)](https://www.investopedia.com/terms/c/chairman.asp).
+The CEO directs the operational aspects of a company; the board of directors oversees the company as a whole, while the leader of the board is called the [[chairman of the board (COB)]](https://www.investopedia.com/terms/c/chairman.asp).
 The board has the power to overrule the CEO's decisions, but the chairman of the board does not have the power to overrule the board.
 Instead, the chairman is considered a peer with the other board members.
 In some cases, the CEO and the chairman of the board can be the same person, but many companies split these roles between two people.

 ### The Difference Between CEO and CFO

 The CFO is the chief financial officer of a company.
 While CEOs manage general operations, CFOs focus specifically on financial matters.
 A CFO analyzes a company's financial strengths and makes recommendations to improve financial weaknesses.
-The CFO also tracks cash flow and oversees a company's financial planning, such as investments and [capital structures](https://www.investopedia.com/terms/c/capitalstructure.asp).
+The CFO also tracks cash flow and oversees a company's financial planning, such as investments and [[capital structures]](https://www.investopedia.com/terms/c/capitalstructure.asp).

 ## The Impact of a CEO Change

-When a new CEO takes over a company, the [price of its stock](https://www.investopedia.com/articles/stocks/08/stock-prices-fool.asp) could change for any number of reasons.
+When a new CEO takes over a company, the [[price of its stock]](https://www.investopedia.com/articles/stocks/08/stock-prices-fool.asp) could change for any number of reasons.
 However, there is no positive correlation between a stock's performance and the announcement of a new CEO, per se.

 However, a change in CEO generally carries more downside risk than upside, particularly when it has not been planned.
 A stock's price could swing up or down based on the market's perception of the new CEO's ability to lead the company, for example.
 Other factors to consider when investing in a stock that's undergoing a management change include the incoming CEO's agenda; whether there might be a shift in corporate strategy for the worse; and how well the company's C-suite is managing the transition phase.